By David Joel Miller.

 3. Be available to talk.

-Good communication with kids can’t be scheduled in advanced.
+Good communication with kids can’t be scheduled in advance.
 Yes, absolutely, you need some regular consistent time to spend with kids.
 You also need to schedule some time for yourself and your partner.
 Having good communication with yourself should be a priority.
 Communicating with your partner is only important if you plan to keep them.
 (Did you get the sarcasm there?)
 If you want to improve the relationship with your child, make talking with them a priority.
 Work toward a life where you can always interrupt what you’re doing to communicate with your child.
 If you can’t talk right now, let them know you want to talk and will get back to them as soon as possible.
 Then make sure you do get back to them.
 This method helps hugely with spouses, partners, co-workers, do I need to keep going here?

 4. Listen for the feelings, not the facts.

 If you are taking notes while they are talking you will shut down the communication.
 It is important to make sure you have heard them correctly.
 Profession counselors are taught to summarize and reflect back what the client has said.
 We want to be sure that what we heard is what the client really meant.
 The teen who gets turned down for a date is feeling badly.
-Telling them they are young, they will have lots of chances, you know you aren’t suppose to be getting serious at your age – none of these things is helpful when they are full of tears.
+Telling them they are young, they will have lots of chances, you know you aren’t supposed to be getting serious at your age – none of these things is helpful when they are full of tears.
 Right now hear them.
 There will be lots of time for teaching moments later.
 Sometimes we need to interject some reality testing here.
-Because the kids friend didn’t want to do something with them does not mean no one wants to be around them and they will never have a friends.
+Because the kid’s friend didn’t want to do something with them does not mean no one wants to be around them and they will never have a friend.
 Because we have a feeling does not make that a fact.
-It is not just kids that mistake feelings for reality.
-Speaking in front of a group may feel scary, it is probably not life threatening.
-Something’s that sound all good and fun, like some of the new drugs or sexual activity turn out to be a lot more dangerous that they seem.
+It is not just kids who mistake feelings for reality.
+Speaking in front of a group may feel scary, it is probably not life-threatening.
+Something’s that sound all good and fun, like some of the new drugs or sexual activity turn out to be a lot more dangerous than they seem.
 Teach your kids not to mistake how they feel about something for the facts.